Skip to content

 Key concepts a CTA must articulate:

-• OWD (Organization-Wide Defaults): Always start here.
+• OWD (Organization-Wide Defaults): Start here.
 Set the most restrictive default, then open up.

 • Role Hierarchy: Opens access upward.
-Understand “Grant Access Using Hierarchies” toggle.
+Understand the “Grant Access Using Hierarchies” toggle.

 • Apex Managed Sharing: For sharing logic too complex for declarative rules.
 Understand the __share object and rowCause.